trushkevich/telegram-delete-rb/README.md

  Provide your choice:
 ```
 Choosing "1" will take you to the group chats menu where the list of your group chats will be shown
 (includes only basic and super group chats - no channels, private or secret chats).
-In front of
+For each
-each chat there will be shown numbers of own messages and unread messages in that chat:
+chat there will be shown numbers of own messages and unread messages in that chat:
 ```
  Clear all messages in one of the available group chats (own/unread) Multiple chats can be selected by separating numbers with ","